sarah-geara/ProjetC1-Firebase/FirebaseAuthentication/GoogleSignIn/README.md

 - Visitez the [Firebase Console](https://console.firebase.google.com) and navigate to your project:
   - Choisissez  **Auth** puis clickez sur **Sign In Method**.
   - Clickez **Google** puis sur **Enable** , puis clickez **Save**.
-- Run the sample app on your device or emulator.
-    - Select **GoogleSignInActivity** from the main screen.
-    - Click the **Sign In** button to begin.

 # Etape 3